jvalrog/atmega-timers/Readme.md

 		}
 	}

-	// REMEMBER TO ACTIVATE GLOBAL INTERRUPTS WITH *sei()*
+	// REMEMBER TO ACTIVATE GLOBAL INTERRUPTS WITH sei()

 ## Running it in Arduino

-Just rename those ".c" files to ".cpp" and install it as other libraries.
+Just rename those `.c` files to `.cpp` and install it as other libraries.